Hann1bl3L3ct3r/PiSquirrel/README.md

  - Makes a dedicated Tools directory
  - Install python3-pip nmap python3-dev tcpdump and more from apt
- - Installs Impacket and Certipy from pip
+ - Installs Impacket, Certipy, Hekatomb, PyRDP-MITM, and more from pip
  - Pulls down Responder, MITM6, ASRepCatcher, and more

 Simply run pull and run the script from the home directory: